How to Use Your Credit Card Abroad – Best Practices

 Transaction Fees

-In most states, credit cards are applied a charge of approximately 3% on each purchase.
-Consider the transaction cost rates and at all costs, avoid dynamic currency conversion.
+In most states, credit cards are subject to a charge of approximately 3% on each purchase, which can add up quickly during travel.
+It is important to carefully consider these transaction cost rates and, whenever possible, avoid dynamic currency conversion, which can result in even higher fees.

 Planning